richelbilderbeek/BrainWeaver/README.md

 ## References

- * [1] Van den Bogaart, A. C. M., Bilderbeek, R.J.C., Schaap, H., Hummel, H. G. K., & Kirschner, P. A. (submitted).
-A Computer supported  method to reveal and assess personal professional theories in vocational education.
-Technology, Pedagogy & Education.
+ * [1] van den Bogaart, A. C., Bilderbeek, R. J. C., Schaap, H., Hummel, H. G., & Kirschner, P. A. (2016).
+A computer-supported method to reveal and assess Personal Professional Theories in vocational education.
+Technology, Pedagogy and Education, 1-17.